Gary Payton, Charles Oakley & Other Former NBA Players Roast The Current NBA (And Themselves) On The Rapaport Podcast

 Follow @David Astramskas

-Love him or hate him, actor/director/NBA celeb game MVP/supreme shit-talker Michael Rapaport with partner in crime Gerald Moody, always make the I Am Rapaport Podcast an interesting and hilarious listen.
-And this past weekend in Dallas, I had the pleasure of attending a live episode featuring an epic line-up of guests, including Knicks legend Charles Oakley, NBA champions Gary Payton, Rashard Lewis and Deshawn Stevenson, the White Mamba, Mike Bibby, Roger Mason and rap icon Ice Cube.
-As expected, the show was full of hilarious (depending on how sensitive you are) and controversial comments — such as Charles Oakley saying “some players should wear dresses when they play.”
+Love him or hate him, actor/director/NBA celeb game MVP/supreme shit-talker Michael Rapaport with partner in crime Gerald Moody, always makes the I Am Rapaport Podcast an interesting and hilarious listen.
+And this past weekend in Dallas, I had the pleasure of attending a live episode featuring an epic line-up of guests, including Knicks legend Charles Oakley, NBA champions Gary Payton, Rashard Lewis, and Deshawn Stevenson, the White Mamba, Mike Bibby, Roger Mason, and rap icon Ice Cube.
+As expected, the show was full of hilarious (depending on how sensitive you are) and controversial comments — such as Charles Oakley saying “some (current NBA) players should wear dresses when they play.”

 - 11 minute: Mike Bibby on the Kings being better than the 3-Peat Lakers